MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 ---
 # Build and run your first Microsoft Teams app

-This tutorial teaches you to build and run your firt Microsoft Teams app.
+This tutorial teaches you to build and run your first Microsoft Teams app.
 You will be creating a personal tab that displays "Hello, World!".

 ## Prerequisites